laryakan/valheim-server-status/README.md

 > I will add an option in the **./setup** soon to automate it

 # VALHEIM SERVER STATUS
-> Renamed from VALHEIM SERVER status
+> Renamed from VALHEIM SERVER MONITORING

 ## Quick launch
 >**git clone ...**